-Most rental houses are owned by individual investors.
-So, unfortunately, this means that rental contracts are generally short term and under most contracts, landlords have the power to cancel the rental agreement and evict the tenant on 60 days’ notice.
+Individual investors own most rental houses.
+So, unfortunately, this means that rental contracts are generally short-term, and under most contracts, landlords have the power to cancel the rental agreement and evict the tenant on 60 days’ notice.

-The lack of rental security has resulted in at least 10% of all renters have had to move more than ten times.
+The lack of rental security has resulted in at least 10% of all renters having had to move more than ten times.

 But is there a solution?
 There could be!

-So, instead of building to sell to multiple individual owners, there is only one party that owns and leases out the residential development.
+So, instead of building to sell to multiple individual owners, only one party owns and leases out the residential development.

 The benefit goes both ways: the developer owns and manages the units as long-term income-generating assets, and the average renter has much more rental security than they currently do, renting from an individual property investor.

-This is because, as an asset class, build to rent has similar resilience as commercial office spaces and commercial retail spaces.
+This is because, as an asset class, build-to-rent has similar resilience to commercial office spaces and retail spaces.

-Because the build to rent model is particularly attractive in the institutional investment space, especially with private real estate funds and superannuation funds, there’s a whole new opportunity for beginner investors to invest in cities that would otherwise be too expensive.
+Because the build-to-rent model is particularly attractive in the institutional investment space, especially with private real estate funds and superannuation funds, beginner investors have a whole new opportunity to invest in cities that would otherwise be too expensive.

-So, instead of buying a property in the city, investors can invest in the trusts and funds that are developing the build to rent residential property.
+So, instead of buying a property in the city, investors can invest in the trusts and funds developing the build-to-rent residential property.

 As a beginner investor, this could help provide a stable income to finance future investments.

-Build to rent is all about keeping the tenants happy.
-So, the buildings are well maintained, they have various amenities, and they’re very much community-driven.
+Build-to-rent is all about keeping the tenants happy.
+So, the buildings are well maintained, have various amenities, and are very much community-driven.

 Build-to-sell projects are often developed as quickly and cheaply as possible.
-Building to rent properties, on the other hand, are built with adaptability and durability in mind because the developers are the ones retaining the premises.
+On the other hand, build-to-rent properties are built with adaptability and durability in mind because the developers retain the premises.

 All these qualities are attractive features for tenants looking for rental security.
 So, you’re likely to secure tenants a lot easier and for a more extended period of time, ensuring that investors are receiving a steady income.

-Being predominantly built in larger cities, it’s likely that these developments will attract younger tenants who enjoy the flexibility of renting.
-So, you should definitely consider the possibility of short-term occupancy and covering the cost of vacancy periods.
+Being predominantly built in larger cities, these developments will likely attract younger tenants who enjoy the flexibility of renting.
+So, you should consider the possibility of short-term occupancy and covering the cost of vacancy periods.

-According to the Australian Tax Office (ATO), build to rent developments primarily provide residential rental accommodation.
+According to the Australian Tax Office (ATO), build-to-rent developments provide residential rental accommodation.
 Renting out residential accommodation is input taxed.
 This means that:

 Funding for the development comes from investors keen to take advantage of reliable rental returns and long term growth.

-Many investors and developers believe that the current tax policies governing build to rent developments are the main reason why Australia hasn’t seen significant growth as with countries like the UK and the USA.
+Many investors and developers believe that the current tax policies governing build-to-rent developments are the main reason Australia hasn’t seen significant growth as with countries like the UK and the USA.

-In most Australian States and Territories, the stamp duty and land tax investors have to pay on their build to rent projects (and residential land in general) are generally higher than what commercial developers pay.
+In most Australian States and Territories, the stamp duty and land tax investors must pay on their build-to-rent projects (and residential land in general) are generally higher than what commercial developers pay.

-For example, in NSW, it could be as high as 15% of the land’s gross market value.
-That’s almost three times more than commercial rates that are around 5.5%.
+For example, it could be as high as 15% of the land’s gross market value in NSW.
+That’s almost three times more than commercial rates, around 5.5%.

-However, in August 2020, the NSW government has recognised the high tax rates with the State Revenue Legislation Amendment (COVID-19 Housing Response) Bill 2020 (NSW) currently proposing to reduce land tax by 50% the next 20 years for new build to rent developments.
+However, in August 2020, the NSW government recognised the high tax rates with the State Revenue Legislation Amendment (COVID-19 Housing Response) Bill 2020 (NSW), proposing reducing land tax by 50% over the next 20 years for new build-to-rent developments.

 Hopefully, the other States and Territories will follow suit as well.

-Managed investment trusts (MIT) are commonly used in the commercial sector by foreign investors.
+Foreign investors commonly use managed investment trusts (MIT) in the commercial sector.
 For example, an industry superannuation fund may buy an office building through an Australian MIT.
 The superannuation fund then has access to a share of an income stream, such as tenants’ rent.

 Generally, the tax withheld rate for foreign investors is 15%.
-However, currently, the withholding tax rate on residential real estate, including build to rent, is double that.
-So foreign investors have to pay 30% withholding tax on build to rent income if they wish to invest in developments in Australia.
+However, the withholding tax rate on residential real estate, including build-to-rent, is double that.
+So foreign investors have to pay 30% withholding tax on build-to-rent income if they wish to invest in developments in Australia.

-So, you’ll want to make sure that you claim all your property tax deductions - especially depreciation.
+So, you’ll want to ensure you claim all your property tax deductions – especially depreciation.

-As a building gets older, its structure and the assets within the building are subject to general wear and tear.
-In other words, each year, the value decreases and thus, depreciates.
+As a building gets older, its structure and its assets are subject to general wear and tear.
+In other words, each year, the value decreases and, thus, depreciates.
 These deductions can be claimed under two categories:

 To claim your property’s depreciation deductions, you’ll have to identify the value of the property and all its fittings and fixtures.

-A tax depreciation schedule is the assets' value report compiled by the quantity surveyor that details the value of both your Division 40 and Division 43 assets and how much it has depreciated and will depreciate in the future.
+A tax depreciation schedule is the assets’ value report compiled by the quantity surveyor.
+It details the value of your Division 40 and Division 43 assets and how much they have depreciated and will depreciate.

-To find out more, make sure to check out the reasons why a tax depreciation schedule is essential for EVERY property investor - including build to rent investors.
+To find out more, check out why a tax depreciation schedule is essential for EVERY property investor – including build-to-rent investors.

-With long-term investments in mind, the build to rent strategy has become a commonly discussed strategy among many different institutions, including developers and industry superannuation funds.
+With long-term investments in mind, the build-to-rent strategy has become commonly discussed among many institutions, including developers and industry superannuation funds.

-Suppose you have already ventured into the build to rent sector, or are looking to do so in the future.
-In that case, you’ll definitely want to consider maximising on the tax benefits that are available to you - like depreciation.
+Suppose you have already ventured into the build-to-rent sector or are looking to do so in the future.
+In that case, you’ll want to consider maximising the tax benefits available – like depreciation.

 The Duo Tax team has helped thousands of property investors maximise their deductions and save thousands of dollars through the power of investment property depreciation schedules.

-While the tax burden for build to rent may be high in some areas, our objective is to help you take advantage of the available benefits and get the most value out of their investments.
+While the tax burden for build-to-rent may be high in some areas, our objective is to help you take advantage of the available benefits and get the most value out of your investments.